GHernandezRetuerto/ShinyTask/guide.md

 # Bugs

 Fortunately, the app seems bug-free as it is today!
+Just one thing that is a bit annoying is that the color of the plots will always be red if only one label is selected, istead of always keeping the same color for each class.
+For sure there is a way around this, but I did not find it.

 # References